Event-Streaming-Example/ese-server/README.md

 ## Running Locally

+Before running the below commands, uncomment the redis configs in the [configs.yaml](./src/properties/config.yaml) so that your redis URL is pointing to where it is running locally on your machine.

 ```bash
 # This will start redis locally on mac on localhost:6379.
 Make sure to change your settings accordingly in the config.yaml file
 brew services start redis